torproject/collector/INSTALL.md

 Run the relay descriptor downloader
 -----------------------------------

-$ java -DLOGBASE=/path/to/logs -jar collector-<version>.jar releaydescs
+$ java -DLOGBASE=/path/to/logs -jar collector-<version>.jar relaydescs

 Watch out for INFO-level logs in the log directory you configured.
 In particular, the lines following "Statistics on the completeness of written relay descriptors:" is quite important.